Strobesstrobes

 Does PCI DSS require a penetration test?

-Requirement 11.4 breaks into several sub-requirements: 11.4.1 covers the methodology, 11.4.2 internal testing, 11.4.3 external testing, 11.4.4 remediation and retesting of findings, and 11.4.5 and 11.4.6 cover segmentation control testing.
-Unlike the outcome-based language in SOC 2 or HIPAA, these are prescriptive controls an assessor checks against directly.
-If you process, store, or transmit cardholder data and fall under PCI DSS, penetration testing is not optional and a missing or stale test is a straightforward audit failure.
+11.4 breaks into sub-requirements an assessor checks against directly: 11.4.1 the methodology, 11.4.2 internal testing, 11.4.3 external testing, 11.4.4 remediation and retest, and 11.4.5 and 11.4.6 segmentation control testing.
+Unlike the outcome-based language in SOC 2 or HIPAA, these are prescriptive.
+If you process, store, or transmit cardholder data and fall under PCI DSS, penetration testing is not optional.
+The room you do have is in scope: shrink the cardholder data environment with segmentation and you shrink what must be tested, which is exactly why the segmentation rules exist.

 Sub-requirementWhat it requiresCadence

-11.4.1Documented methodology (e.g. NIST 800-115)Maintained, used each test
+11.4.1Documented methodology (e.g. NIST 800-115), app + networkMaintained, used each test

 11.4.2Internal penetration testEvery 12 months + after change